 ALSO: for future reference, note that hot cross buns contain dried currants and other pleasant, albeit surprising, spices.
 Kind of like a fruitcake bun.
 Such a thing I had never before supposed, nay, not even in my wildest of culinary fantasies!
 The bun was happily followed up by a Thai dessert of rambutans on ice.
 I heart Santa Monica.
 Hot cross buns, an Aero bar, a lamb vindaloo pie, and rambutans all within the hour – it is enough. it is enough.

 This is what a rambutan is, in case you were not aware.
-The
+They are delightful.

 No comments: